mattmakai/fullstackpython.com/source/content/pages/wsgi-server.rst

 .. image:: ../img/wsgi-server-browser.png
   :alt: WSGI Server <-> Web server <-> Browser

-Requests from the browser that are not for static assets are passed to the WSGI server.
+Requests from the browser that are not for static assets (this is specified in the web server's configuration which requests are for static assets and which are not) are passed to the WSGI server.
 Once the request is processed by the WSGI server, the request is passed back through the web server and onto the browser.

 ----